Steve W. J. Kozlowski

 Michael T. Braun

-Michael T. Braun, PhD, is an Assistant Professor of Organizational Behavior and Human Resource Management in the Driehaus College of Business at DePaul University.
+Michael T. Braun, PhD, is an Associate Professor of Organizational Behavior and Human Resource Management in the Driehaus College of Business at DePaul University.
 His research interests are in the areas of team knowledge emergence and decision making, emergent leadership, team cohesion, and modeling multilevel dynamics.
 His work currently appears in the Journal of Applied Psychology, Organizational Research Methods, and Psychological Methods, among others.
 He is currently a co-investigator on a grant funded through the Army Research Institute (ARI), as well as served as a senior consortium fellow for ARI.
 Braun currently serves on the editorial boards of Organizational Research Methods and the Journal of Business and Psychology, and as a reviewer for the Journal of Applied Psychology, Journal of Management, Leadership Quarterly, and the National Science Foundation among others.
 He is a winner of the 2016 Emerald Group Publishing Citations of Excellence and is the recipient of the 2015 Owens Scholarly Achievement Award as well as the 2013 Organizational Research Method Best Paper Award for work integrating multilevel theory and computational modeling.
 Braun received his BA in Psychology from Purdue University (2006, full honors) and his MA (2009) and PhD with a concentration in Quantitative Methodology and Evaluation Science (2012) from Michigan State University.

 James A. Grand